MicrosoftDocs/Viva/Viva/insights/org-team-insights/delegate-access.md

 If you use this optional feature, here are a few other things to note:

-* You can only delegate access to people who have a Viva Insights license.
+* You can only delegate access to people who have a Viva Insights license
 * You can delegate access to whomever you want and to as many people as you want (maximum limit of 75), so long as they are in your tenant
 * You can revoke access to whomever you want at any time
 * A delegate cannot delegate access to others
-* If you assign delegates, and you’re removed as a group manager from Viva Insights, the delegates you assigned are also removed along with their access.
+* If you assign delegates, and you’re subsequently removed as a group manager from Viva Insights, the delegates you assigned are also removed along with their access

 ### How to assign a delegate
-Applies to: People enabled as group managers in Viva Insights
+*Applies to: People enabled as group managers in Viva Insights*

 1. In the Viva Insights app, select the ellipses (…) at the top right.
 2. Select **Delegate access.**